grz0zrg/fas/README.md

 There is also a noise waveform and additional brownian / pink noise with Soundpipe.

-This type of synthesis may improve gradually with more waveforms and more filters.

 #### RGBA interpretation

 | Components | Interpretations                          |